sayyadirfanali/Myna/README.md

 ![License](https://img.shields.io/badge/license-OFL-success.svg?style=for-the-badge)

 Do you ever feel like your font treats symbols as second-class glyphs?
 Are you frustrated that `->` looks nothing like an arrow, and `$`, `@`, `%` seem ever mismatched?

-Want to experience the beauty of ligatures without losing the simplicity of ASCII.
+Want to experience the beauty of ligatures without losing the simplicity of ASCII?

 **Myna** (*Gracula religiosa* 🐦‍⬛) is a monospace font which aims to bring harmony to your editor by treating symbols as first-class glyphs alongside alphanumeric characters.